Azure-Samples/openai-dotnet-samples/README.md

 1. Choose a notebook and run it.

 ## Azure OpenAI .NET SDK Notes

+**NOTE: The Azure OpenAI Service .NET SDK is currently in preview**

 The following are things to be mindful of when using the Azure .NET SDK with each of the OpenAI model providers.
 For more information on each of the services, see the [comparing Azure OpenAI and OpenAI](https://learn.microsoft.com/azure/cognitive-services/openai/overview#comparing-azure-openai-and-openai) documentation.